-After installing Python on your PC, we recommend that you install either an the integrated development environment (IDE) or a strong text editor to write and manage your Python code.
-PyCharm is one of the most popular Python IDEs that will assist you in writing your Python code, install additional modules, and much more.
+After installing Python on your PC, we recommend that you install either an integrated development environment (IDE) or a strong text editor to write and manage your Python code.
+We recommend installing and using the highly popular and completely free Visual Studio Code developed by Microsoft.
+An alternative is PyCharm, one of the most popular Python IDEs that will assist you in writing your Python code, install additional modules, and much more.
 PyCharm offers a free community edition.
 Go to this website to download the application:

 When the download is completed, run the PyCharm installation file.
 It is not important to change the installation destination of the PyCharm application, but you could also change the destination to be directly on your C: similarly to the Python installation.
 However, we suggest simply going with the default path.

 - Select the appropriate bit launcher for your machine

 - Select the option to create associations to ".py" files

 - Select the option to add launchers dir to the PATH